SCOPE-ROBMOSYS/IROS2021-experiments/README.md

 In this repository, you will find the code related to the experiments of the paper: <br>
 "Formalizing the Execution Context of Behavior Trees for Runtime Verification of Deliberative Policies" <br>
-Submitted at IROS2021 by Michele Colledanchise, Giuseppe Cicala, Daniele Domenichelli, Armando Tacchella, and Lorenzo Natale.
+Submitted at IROS2021 by Michele Colledanchise, Giuseppe Cicala, Daniele Domenichelli,  Lorenzo Natale, and Armando Tacchella.